The function markermap draws a heatmap of a

 for square input matrices, and that the row ordering is

-in this case by default reversed (revC=TRUE
+in this case by default reversed (revC=TRUE) to

 obtain the diagonal in the standard way (from top-left to

 bottom-right).
-See argument Rowv
+See argument Rowv for other

-is added, and markers are
+possible values.data is added, and markers are

 shown on the track associated with the column

 corresponding to its maximum value.
-Argument view
+Argument view controls the way markers are

 annotated.
 On all views, markers are coloured according

-to their type, defined by the element of object
+to their type, defined by the element of object in

 which they appear.
 Each couloured tick/cell corresponds